 The application is referred to the Development Management Committee for determination as the officer recommendation differs from that of the Community Council.
-It was considered and deferred at the last meeting of the Committee to allow the Tree and Landscape Officer to be present.

 Application description

 The application seeks consent to fell a Cupressus macrocarpa tree located on a rocky outcrop at Beach Court, Saundersfoot beach and to leave the tree stump in situ.
 The tree is protected by Tree Preservation No. TPO33 (T12).